54ndeepV3rma/V3rmaGPT/README.md

 ### For Windows
 Download the repository directly by clicking [here](https://github.com/54ndeepV3rma/v3rmaGPT/archive/refs/heads/main.zip) and extract it once it is downloaded

+Download [FFMPEG](https://we.tl/t-zCoWaLKr5V) from the link and put it inside the cloned folder.

 ### Working
 Open the folder ```V3rmaGPT``` and Run this command